nf-core/sarek/docs/usage.md

 It is recommended to use the absolute path of the files, but relative path should also work.

-If necessary, a tumor sample can be associated to a normal sample as a pair, if specified with the same `subject`, a different `sample`, and the respective `status`.
+If necessary, a tumor sample can be associated to a normal sample as a pair, if specified with the same `patient` ID, a different `sample`, and the respective `status`.
-An additional tumor sample (such as a relapse for example), can be added if specified with the same `subject` and a different `sample`, and the `status` value `1`.
+An additional tumor sample (such as a relapse for example), can be added if specified with the same `patient` ID, a different `sample`, and the `status` value `1`.

 `Sarek` will output results in a different directory for *each sample*.
-If multiple samples are specified in the `CSV` file, `Sarek` will consider all files to be from different samples.
+If multiple samples IDs are specified in the `CSV` file, `Sarek` will consider all files to be from different samples.

 Multiple `CSV` files can be specified if the path is enclosed in quotes.

 Output from Variant Calling and/or Annotation will be in a specific directory for each sample and tool configuration (or normal/tumor pair if applicable).

 ```console
 --input '[path to samplesheet file]'